 Different kinds of systems approaches are used to model GRN in plants.
 They basically can be classified into 2 different kinds.
 Here we exemplify these 2 kinds

 “Bottom-up” approaches.
+[Since we use the term “prior” for already known knowledge, can we use “Strong prior” vs. “Weak prior” approaches?]

 “Bottom-up” approaches are grounded into a very strong previous knowledge of the gene regulatory networks [13] such as for instance: auxin signaling [14], circadian clock [15, 16], or flower development [17].
-This previous knowledge is formalized (using ODE systems, Boolean model), which are numerically solved and studied.
+[Cut from here] This previous knowledge is formalized (using ODE systems, Boolean model), which are numerically solved and studied.
 Outputs of the models are then compared to experimental data in order determine their predictive power.
 When predictive, the models can be used to explore in silico GRN behavior in untested conditions and determine overall system properties/architecture.

-This kind of investigations led to stinking results exemplified herein.
-For auxin signaling, Vernoux et al., 2001 [14] built a model based on previous knowledge of the AUX/IAA-ARF transcription factors network and Yeat-2-hybrid experiments drafting the possibility of interactions between the protein partners.
+This kind of investigations led to stinking [ca pue?
+Pouquoi?] results exemplified herein.
+[To here] For auxin signaling, Vernoux et al., 2001 [14] built a model based on previous knowledge of the AUX/IAA-ARF transcription factors network and Yeat-2-hybrid experiments drafting the possibility of interactions between the protein partners.
 This model demonstrated that the GRN built (Resolution of ODE) display a strong buffering capacity that is revealed in planta in the shoot apical meristem by using DII-VENUS as a reporter of the input of signaling pathway and DR5 as an output.

 Circadian clock is also a well-determined gene regulatory system that consists in interlocked transcription factors feedback loops [18, 19].
 GRN modeling of this particular system has been successful in determining its over-time evolution and the critical components involved in some key features of the oscillations.
 For instance, in Pokhilko et al, (2010) [18], the GRN model was key to reveal/predict the role of PRR5 as a night inhibitor of the LHY/CCA1 expression including a role of in the control of the phase of the of morning gene expression.
 In the same work these GNR generated hypothesis was validated by matching prr5 mutants behavior to gene expression predicted by the model [18].
 This bottom-up approach is another example of the key role of GNR modeling, and probing of evolution over time, in solving complex gene expression systems.